Updated: Jan 3

-A CIO I follow on LinkedIn is a regular on the platform and he posts about topics affecting people and business today, he has his finger on the pulse of things.
-Here is his latest poll:
+A CIO I follow on LinkedIn - Dave Jones - is a regular on the platform and he posts about topics affecting people and business today, he has his finger on the pulse of things.
+At the time of writing this article, this was his latest poll:

 One of my clients has a Charity Partner called the Child Brain Injury Trust and its CEO, Lisa Turan embraces social media, posting and tweeting most days about families affected by brain injury, as well as the Charity’s efforts to raise funds for research.
 Sharing its stories on social media raises awareness of CBIT’s work and also the people involved in the work.
 Raising funds is not easy in a climate of uncertainty and reaching out to the country on social helps to keep the Charity front of mind.

 Bosses need to have a plan.
 If you’re going to go social, do it, and do it well.
 Be consistent and be friendly.
 All of the above benefits are there to be taken advantage of.